dmsurti/AssimpKit/appledoc.md

 ***Listing I-4*** Load and play an animation which is defined in a separate file

+    #import <AssimpKit/SCNScene+AssimpImport.h>

-    NSString *explorer = @"/assets/apple/explorer_skinned.dae";
+    // The path to the file path must not be a relative path NSString *explorer = @"/assets/apple/explorer_skinned.dae";
     SCNAssimpScene *scene =
         [SCNScene assimpSceneWithURL:[NSURL URLWithString:explorer]];